By Matthew Edgar · Last Updated: February 17, 2023

 List XML Sitemap on Robots.txt

-Another way is to list the XML sitemap on your robots.txt file.
-This is especially helpful when your XML sitemap is not available at the standard “domain.com/sitemap.xml” URL or when you are unable to submit the sitemap to Google Search Console or Bing Webmaster Tools.
-For example, here is the XML sitemap directive on our robots.txt file:
+Another way to notify robots about the website’s XML sitemap is to list the XML sitemap on your robots.txt file.
+This is not officially supported but can be helpful if you are unable to submit the sitemap to Google Search Console or Bing Webmaster Tools.
+For example, here is the XML sitemap directive on Elementive’s robots.txt file:

 - Sitemap Protocol